 Perhaps the most important canon was using the explicit to denote the implicit.
 Naomi Noble Richard notes that a cherry blossom was not just a pretty design; rather, it symbolized mortal feminine beauty, so we can expect to see it on a woman’s garment, not on a man’s.
-More than that, a refined woman would wear it in summer for leisure, not work.
+More than that, a refined woman would wear it for leisure, not work.
 This was true of most floral patterns.

 Fabric quality, choice of pattern, thread, paint, wood-block print, and color were essential criteria for presenting the rank, age, gender, and refinement of the person wrapped in it.
 And refinement was of particular importance.
 Use of kanji (Chinese characters) and scenes from Chinese and Japanese classical literature showed literary prowess.
 Richard explains that a wooden cartwheel, for example, would evoke The Tale of Genji, or even allude to a scene in a Nō play (only select aristocrats were invited to watch Nō plays).

 There were so many intricacies involved in early modern kosode that design books were essential.
 Everyone consulted these Hinagata bon (design/pattern books)—from the commissioning client to the textile shop owners to the designers.